WilliamY97/Student-Intervention-ML/README.md

 <h3> What I Learned </h3>

 From this unit of the Nanodegree program and project, I learned about the various classification algorithms that are used for Machine Learning.
 By analysis of multiple classifiers on the dataset, I was able to understand the strengths and weaknesses of various classifier algorithms.
+I reinforced my current understanding by performing model fitting, data preperation, and using the F1 score to optimize classifier parameters alongside grid search.

 Things I learned from this project: